Lorcan88/averageJoesICT/README.md

-Welcome to the Playlist 3
+Welcome to the Average joes
 =========================

-Version 3 of the Playlist application
+Version 3 of the Average joes application